renekreijveld/macOS-Local-Development-Setup/manual.english.md

 # Create a new database

-- Create a new database with phpMyAdmin by going in your browser to http://phpmyadmin.dev
+- Create a new database with Sequel Pro
-- Click on **Databases** and below Create database enter the name of the new database and click on Create.
-- The database is then ready for use.
-Username and password are **root**.

 # Create a new website